cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 #### Project maintainer creates new release to be measured

-Our automation detects a new release was published and triggers the green reviews pipeline.
-The Report stage will provide the results to users of the project.
+Our automation detects a new release was published and triggers the pipeline.

 #### Project maintainer deploys their project so it can be measured

 Participating CNCF projects will deploy their project using a gitops approach with flux.
-This is described in more detail in the design details section.

 #### Project maintainer triggers pipeline to test a new benchmark